gurrrrrrett3/vrchat-jellyfin/README.md

 >
 > While this project is functional, it is not yet complete.
 It is not recommended to use this project in a production environment.

-handles requesting media from jellyfin and transcoding it to a format that can be played in vrchat, as well as proxying urls to bypass the need for a jellyfin api key
+handles requesting media from jellyfin and transcoding it to a format that can be played in vrchat, as well as proxying urls to bypass the risk of sharing a jellyfin api key

 ## Installation